 In most cases, the client payment you want to refund has already been transferred to your bank account, so HoneyBook will need to collect the funds from your bank account to issue the refund.
 The good news?
 You don't pay any transaction fees on refunded payments, and we only draw from your bank account the amount that was originally transferred to it.
 Your client should see the refund — the full amount that they paid — in their account within 3-10 business days for credit card refunds and 7-14 business days for ACH refunds.

 HoneyBook Tip: This article is a walkthrough of initiating a refund from you to your client, and does not address receiving a refund for any part of your HoneyBook membership.
-If you need to cancel your HoneyBook account, please send us a message by clicking the Question Mark icon on any HoneyBook page or by emailing [email protected].
+If you need to cancel your HoneyBook account, please send us a message by clicking the Question Mark icon on any HoneyBook page.